timescale/pgai/docs/openai.md

     );
     ```

-- Pass an array of text inputs.
+- Pass an array of text inputs:

     ```sql
     SELECT openai_embed